 Cornelius Baker may be the most effective black AIDS advocate on Capitol Hill.
 But has he lost touch with the streets?

-1. DEMAND THAT RESERACH DEVOTE increased attention to the preservation or renewal of the immune syst
+1. Demand that research devote increased attention to the preservation or renewal of the immune system’s CD4 cells.

 I have HIV and hep C, but addiction is my major disease.

 Drug side effects are often the bane of an HIVer’s existence.